 That’s because when you're "adulting”, your expenses are likely to be higher than when you were a student.
 For instance, a new phone plan, increased transport costs (hello overtime and cab fares), lunch and dinner out with your new colleagues.
 Perhaps you might even rent your own place.

 We’ve got your back.
 To help you navigate these changes, we’ve developed the NAV Planner, a tool that helps you keep track of where your money’s going.

 #2: Upgrade your childhood savings account

 When you're venturing deeper into the world of "adulting", you're bound to transact or even invest more – you probably won't have a choice.

-Where you might have a choice is in the interest rates you can earn.
-Your childhood account is probably earning near-zero interest.
+But you might have a choice is in the interest rates you can earn.
+For example, your childhood account is probably earning near-zero interest.

-How?
-By adding on one of these: credit card spend, home loan instalments, insurance payments or investments.
+Here’s how you can get more interest by adding on one of these - credit card spend, home loan instalments, insurance payments or investments.
 When you do any of those, the interest rate on your account jumps…especially when your total eligible transactions pass S$2,000 per month.

 The more you add on, the more interest you earn.
 Interest game strong.

 Applying for the Multiplier is basic.
 Everything can be done online.
 You never have to visit a branch or make 1,001 declarations over your identity and what you want to achieve in life.